 What is Dry Eye?

 Dry eye disease happens when your tears are unable to sufficiently lubricate your eyes.
-Dry eyes can be caused by several factors that disrupt the healthy tear film.
+It can be caused by several factors that disrupt the healthy tear film.
 Three layers make up the tear film: fatty oils, aqueous fluid, and mucus.

 Normally, this combination keeps the surface of your eyes lubricated, smooth, and clear.
 Dry eyes can be caused by issues with any of these layers.

 This tear film disruption causes inflammation and damage to the eye’s surface.
 Your eyes may sting, burn, or itch.
-Other signs of dry eye disease include:
+Other symptoms of dry eye disease include:

 - Eye redness